#

 Most Roles in Performer are created by users, but there are two built in Roles:

-Both Project Admins and Group Admins are empowered to create Roles, but where they are created, as well as their scope, are different.
+Both Performance Admins and Group Admins are empowered to create Roles, but where they are created, as well as their scope, are different.

-In Performer, a Project Admin can create a Role anytime.
-These ad hoc Roles belong to only that Project; even if they have the same label as another Role in another Project, those two Roles are not connected.
-If you are running a one-off Project, or if you need to add a Role to a Composed Project that only applies to that one instance, an ad hoc Role is the way to go.
+In Performer, an Admin can create a Role anytime.
+These ad hoc Roles belong to only that Performance; even if they have the same label as another Role in another Performance, those two Roles are not connected.
+If you are running a one-off Performance, or if you need to add a Role to a Composed Performance that only applies to that one instance, an ad hoc Role is the way to go.

-The first time a Role defined in Composer is instantied in a real Project in Performer, it is automatically given a type by the system.
+The first time a Role defined in Composer is instantiated in a real Performance in Performer, it is automatically given a type by the system.
 We say: the Role is typed.
-Each Typed Role is unique from all other Typed Roles, and, everytime you use a Types Role it is related through its type with all other used of the same Role.
+Each Typed Role is unique from all other Typed Roles, and, every time you use a Types Role it is related through its type with all other used of the same Role.

-Composed Roles (Typed Roles) allow the system to track and compare the use of those Roles across many Projects, as well as the performance of individuals in those Roles across many Projects (very useful for optimizations and reports).
+Composed Roles (Typed Roles) allow the system to track and compare the use of those Roles across many Performances, as well as the performance of individuals in those Roles across many Performances (very useful for optimizations and reports).

-Invitations are how people get permissions and take responsibilities on a Project.
+Invitations are how people get permissions and take responsibilities on a Performance.
 Groups can be invited to a Role too.

 The power of Roles and Invitations: